‘I died and came back’: 12-year-old recovers from virus

 “She’s the sweetest girl.
 She’s the sweetest girl in the whole world.
 And she does not deserve this.
 And I was praying to God … just please, please help, please help me,” said Jennifer, speaking from the family’s Covington home Thursday, with her husband Sean and their now-recovered daughter.

-As Juliet and her 5-year-old brother spar with each other using pool noodles, it’s hard to imagine that just earlier this month Juliet was fighting for her life.
+As Juliet and her 5-year-old brother spar with each other using pool noodles, it’s hard to imagine that just last month Juliet was fighting for her life.
 At one point she had a heart attack and doctors had to perform CPR for two minutes before she came back.

 “I died and came back,” Juliet said.

-Note: This story has corrected the time element in the fourth paragraph to last month instead of this month.